grymoire7/MyCLI/README.md

 scripts and functions that are groups of similar--but not quite the same--functionality, all with different names.
 Also, you collect aliases to try to make the things you do a lot as short as possible.
-Finally, you discover that the space of available short names is very limited and code if very scattered.
+Finally, you discover that the space of available short names is very limited and code becomes very scattered.

 MyCLI aims to hide a bunch of functionality behind a single letter (m) in a highly configurable and extensible way.
 It does this in Ruby, using the Thor